-The second security issue is the potential for hundreds, if not thousands of accounts, each with their own password.
-To improve security posture, each password should be quite long, comprised of random characters, and changed regularly.
+The second security issue is that companies can have hundreds, if not thousands of accounts, each with their own password.
+To improve security, each password should be quite long, comprised of random characters, and changed regularly.
 For many organizations this means serious man-hours wasted by highly-paid IT professionals performing manual password changing on these accounts.

 Thycotic developed Secret Server Password Management Software specifically to address compliance for IT departments.
 The tool creates a centralized, encrypted location for password storage, the ability to restrict access by role, full auditing of credential usage and automatic password changing.

 Add your security policy to Secret Server to automatically change passwords at required times, enforce password length and complexity requirements, and ensure sensitive systems maintain a high level of access control and oversight over privileged accounts.

 Securing end-user accounts is very important for overall network security, especially because of their susceptibility to malware and employees’ penchant for using weak passwords.
 To fortify a network, these accounts must have strong, regularly rotated passwords.
 Often the number one problem with a strong end-user password policy is the more complex an employee’s password is, or the more often they’re required to change it, the more likely they are to forget it!

 Security rules for end-user passwords, such as length, complexity and rotation requirements add protection to the network, but can quickly increase help desk cost when employees forget their login credentials.
 Added costs can include expanding help desk staff to field high-volume password reset calls, or missed deadlines when employees cannot log in to the network.